luiswirth/bsc-thesis/src/matter.typ

 - *Intrinsic Riemannian Geometry*
 Formoniq supports both representation of the mesh.
 This might come as a suprise, since initially we stated that we will be solely relying on coordinate-free meshes.
-What we mean by this is that the finite element algorithms will only rely on the intrinisic geometry.
+What we mean by this is that the Finite Element algorithms will only rely on the intrinisic geometry.
 This is still true.
 But in order to obtain the intrinsic description it is helpful to first construct a coordinate representation and then compute the intrinsic geometry and to forget about the coordinates then.